AkashMarkad/ThreadProject/README.md

 # ThreadProject

-Inside this project simple demonstration of Multithreading present.
+Inside this project simple demonstration of Multithreading is present.

 Multithreading in Java is a process of executing multiple threads simultaneously.